Policies and Procedures

 Applies to proposals, pre-proposals, white papers, agency notices of intent, and agency letters of intent.

 Only the Office of Sponsored Program in the Division of Research & Economic Development can submit research and research-related proposals on behalf of the University.
 All research and research-related proposals to foundations, government agencies, public and private entities must be submitted through Office of Sponsored Programs.
-Sufficient time must be allotted for the Vice Chancellor, DORED staff and Office of Sponsored Programs to review and approve the proposal prior to submission.
-Therefore, all research and research-related proposals should be submitted to DORED three days prior to the closing date of the solicitation.
+Sufficient time must be allotted for the Vice Chancellor, Division of Research staff and Office of Sponsored Programs to review and approve the proposal prior to submission.
+Therefore, all research and research-related proposals should be submitted to Division of Research three days prior to the closing date of the solicitation.

 Any proposal submitted to any entity outside of these procedures will not be considered an official proposal on behalf of the University and as such imposes no responsibilities or encumbrances on the University.

-Office of Sponsored Programs in Division of Research and Economic Development serve as liaisons between the University and external funding agencies for all matters related to sponsored projects administration.
+Office of Sponsored Programs in Division of Research serve as liaisons between the University and external funding agencies for all matters related to sponsored projects administration.

 Internal processing procedures ensure compliance with federal and state laws and UNC policies.
 They also clarify submission procedures and processing of awards for external sponsored program funds, and ensure a uniform administrative process among the constituent UNC institutions.
 The guidelines provided here comply with the University of North Carolina General Administration (UNC-GA) Policy Manual Chapter 500 – Sponsored Programs, Research, and Intellectual Property.